ZupIT/beagle-docs/content/en/backend/get-started/installing-beagle.md

 ### Maven configuration

-To follow this requirement, you just have to add the dependency below to your `pom.xml`.
+To follow this requirement, add the dependency below to your `pom.xml`.

 ```markup
 <dependency>